 Research grants of up to £25,000 for 12-month projects are available.
 The Centre provides support to the successful applicants to maximise the reach and impact of their research.

-Applications should align with the Vulnerability and Policing Futures Research Centre’s programme of work and values and principles.
+Proposed projects need to align with the ESRC Vulnerability and Policing Futures Research Centre’s programme of work and values and principles.

 ECR Development Fund for 2023